krobelus/rate-experiments/README.md

 the specification of DRAT proofs [@rebola2018two].
-We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of reasons, eliminating the need to ignore some deletion instructions.
+We provide patches for award-winning solvers to make them generate proofs without those spurious deletions of reasons, eliminating the need to ignore some deletion instructions.\todo{xx}

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
 The classes of proofs verified by checkers of these two flavors of DRAT are incomparable.

-State-of-the-art SAT solvers use complex inprocessing techniques to simplify a formula.
-To support proof logging, such a simplification must be backed by an appropriate fragment that will be added to the proof.
-If the proof fragment uses deletions of reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two].
-The absence of an efficient checker for specified DRAT prevents solvers from using such techniques in competitions.
+State-of-the-art SAT solvers use complex inprocessing techniques to modify a formula.
+When DRAT proof logging is desired, such a modification needs to be expressed by some lemmas and clause deletions.
+If these use deletions of reason clauses then a checker for specified DRAT is necessary to verify the inprocessing step [@rebola2018two] because a checker for operational DRAT would ignore the deletions which can cause future correct proof steps to be rejected.
+The absence of an efficient checker for specified DRAT means that solvers cannot use such techniques in competitions.
 We provide the first optimized checker for specified DRAT.

-DRAT proofs are space-efficient but checking them is computationally expensive.
+DRAT proofs are designed to use minimal space for each lemma but checking them is computationally expensive.
 In theory, checking costs are comparable to solving [@Heule_2014].
 Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
 We implemented an algorithm that was published in [@RebolaCruz2018] to efficiently check specified DRAT.
-Previous empirical results for that algorithm suggest that the computational costs of checking DRAT are the practically the same for both flavors of DRAT but those results were produced with a checker that was not competitive in terms of performance.
+Previous empirical results for that algorithm suggest that the computational costs of checking DRAT are practically the same for both flavors of DRAT but those results were produced with a checker that was not competitive in terms of performance.
 Our implementation has state-of-the-art performance.
 We provide more extensive results, providing more evidence that specified and operational DRAT are equally expensive to check on the average real-world instance.
-We also observe that a high number of reason deletions tends to have a significant impact on checking performance.
+We also observe that a high number of reason deletions tends to have a significant impact on checking performance.\todo{xx}

 The majority of solvers at SAT competitions produce proofs that are incorrect under specified DRAT.
-For those proofs, our checker outputs a small, efficiently check-able incorrectness certificate in the previously unpublished  SICK format.
+For those proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the SICK format which was originally developed for the first checker for specified DRAT but not yet published.
 The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers debug proof-generation and proof-checking algorithms.
-While checking operational DRAT efficiently is arguably easier (than specified DRAT), the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
+While checking operational DRAT efficiently is arguably easier than specified DRAT, the straighforward semantics of specified DRAT facilitates reasoning about a proof, e.g.\ it allows the definition of the SICK format to be much simpler.
 We contribute an extension to the SICK format.

-The rest of this paper is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the problem with reason deletions.
+This thesis is organized as follows: In [the following section][2.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the challenges of specified DRAT checking of proofs containing reason deletions.
 Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses].
 [Section 4][4.
-Complete and Fast DRAT Proof-Checking] concerns the efficient implementation of specified DRAT:  after briefly discussing other checkers we present our implementation and describe the SICK format for incorrectness certificates.
+Complete and Fast DRAT Proof-Checking] concerns the efficient implementation of a specified DRAT checker:  after briefly discussing other checkers we present our implementation and describe the SICK format for incorrectness certificates.
 Experimental results evaluating checker performance are given in [Section 5][5.
 Experimental Evaluation].
-Finally, we draw a [conclusion][6.
-Conclusion] and give outlook on [future work][7.
-Future Work] in the area of proof-checking.
+Finally, we draw a conclusion in [Section 6][6.
+Conclusion] and give outlook on future work in the area of DRAT proof-checking in [the last section][7.
+Future Work].

+\todo{structure: present setting, research questions, contributions, roadmap}

 2. Preliminaries
 ================

-A literal is a propositional variable, like $x$, or a negation of a variable, denoted by $\overline{x}$.
-A clause is a disjunction of literals, usually denoted by juxtaposition of the disjuncts, e.g. we write $xy\overline{z}$ for $x \lor y \lor \overline{z}$.
+A *literal* is a propositional variable, like $x$, or a negation of a variable, denoted by $\overline{x}$.
+A *clause* is a disjunction of literals, usually denoted by juxtaposition of the disjuncts, e.g. we write $xy\overline{z}$ for $x \lor y \lor \overline{z}$.

-An assignment is a finite, complement-free set of literals.
-All literals in an assignment are considered to be satisfied by that assignment.
-Conversely, the complements of those literals are falsified by that assignment.
-Other literals are unassigned.
-If there is some variable that is not assigned in either polarity, then the assignment is partial.
+An *assignment* is a finite, complement-free set of literals.
+All literals in an assignment are considered to be *satisfied* by that assignment.

-2.1 SAT Solving
----------------
+Conversely, the complements of those literals are *falsified* by that assignment.
+Other literals are *unassigned*.

-SAT solvers work on formulas in conjunctive normal form (CNF), conjunctions of clauses.
+SAT solvers work on formulas in *conjunctive normal form* (CNF), conjunctions of clauses.
 A clause is satisfied by an assignment $I$ if any literal in the clause is satisfied by $I$.
 A formula in CNF is satisfied by $I$ if each of its clauses is satisfied by $I$.
-An assignment that satisfies a formula is called a model for that formula.
-A formula is satisfiable if there exists a model for it.
+An assignment that satisfies a formula is called a *model* for that formula.
+A formula is *satisfiable* if there exists a model for it.
 Two formulas $F$ and $G$ are *satisfiability-equivalent* if $F$ is satisfiable if and only $G$ is satisfiable.

+2.1 SAT Solving
+---------------

 A SAT solver takes as input a formula and finds a model if the formula is satisfiable.
 Otherwise, the solver provides a proof that the formula is unsatisfiable.
-This proof needs to derive the trivially unsatisfiable empty clause.
+This proof needs to derive the unsatisfiable empty clause.

-While searching for a model, a solver maintains a partial assignment along with the order in which the literals were assigned.
+While searching for a model, a solver maintains an assignment along with the order in which the literals were assigned.
 We call this data structure the *trail*.
 SAT solvers search through the space of all possible assignments.
 They make assumptions, adding literals to the trail that might be part of a satisfying assignment.
-At each step, unit propagation, which will be introduced later, can add more literals to the trail, pruning assignments from the search space that are definitely unsatisfiable.
-These literals are are necessarily satisfied in any model based on the given assumptions --- that is, any model that is a superset of the literals in the current trail.
-If unit propagation is performed on a trail without assumptions, the set of literals in the trail is  the *shared UP-model* [@rebola2018two] which is a subset of any model.
-Once the shared UP-model falsifies a clause, then the solver has derived the empty clause and therefore established unsatisfiability of the current formula and also the input formula.
+At each step, unit propagation, which will be introduced later, may add more literals to the trail.
+These literals are logically implied by the formula plus assumptions, assignments that falsify them are pruned from the search space.
+Once the trail falsifies a clause, the solver has derived the empty clause and therefore established unsatisfiability of the current formula and also the input formula.

 \paragraph{Unit Propagation} Given an assignment, a *unit clause* contains only falsified literals except for a single non-falsified *unit literal*.